- Telephone 0131 226 2442

 - Food served Mon–Sun noon–3pm, 5.30–10pm.

 - Pre-theatre times Mon–Sun 5.30–7pm

 - Average price £12.90 (including coffee); (set evening meal)

 - Website www.petitparis-restaurant.co.uk

-- Provides: Gluten-free options, Children's portions, Wheelchair access, Pre-theatre menu, Outdoor tables
+- Provides: Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Outdoor tables

 - Music on stereo: French music